lhr-solar/Controls/README.md

 The system can be built and deployed from a terminal.
 1. Ensure that you have some type of linux machine such as Ubuntu, Windows Subsystem for Linux, etc. Windows will not work.
     - A Linux Virtual Machine is highly recommended.
 You will not be able to flash code onto the board with WSL.
+    - Use this link to download the Ubuntu Server image: [Ubuntu Server 22.04 Install](https://releases.ubuntu.com/22.04/)
 2. Clone the repository and its submodules with:
 ```git clone --recurse-submodules https://github.com/lhr-solar/Controls.git```
 3. Run install.sh to install the appropriate dependencies for both microcontroller and simulator development.